-5.2.4 Clearing the Cache
+Clearing the Cache

 Jaspersoft OLAP caches OLAP query results and metadata (such as cube structures and data source connection information) in memory.
-Cached items are removed automatically through JVM garbage collection, where the least-recently-used items are cleared first.
+Cached items are removed automatically through a JVM garbage collection, where the least-recently-used items are cleared first.
 However, when new data is loaded into a database accessed by Mondrian connections, the cache must be cleared; otherwise, OLAP query results cannot include the new data.
 The cache must also be flushed when you modify Mondrian client definitions or their data sources.

-For information about creating XML/A sources and connections, see the TIBCO Jaspersoft OLAP User Guide Jaspersoft OLAP User Guide.
+For information about creating XML/A sources and connections, see the Jaspersoft OLAP User Guide.

-5.3 Tuning Performance
+Tuning Performance

-5.3.1 Understand Jaspersoft OLAP Performance
+Understand Jaspersoft OLAP Performance